sassoftware/viya4-deployment/README.md

 ### Customize Deployment Overlays

 The Ansible playbook in viya4-deployment fully manages the kustomization.yaml file.
 Users can make changes by adding custom overlays into subfolders under the `/site-config` folder.
 If this is the first time that you are running the playbook and plan to add customizations, create the following folder structure:

-**Note:** Set DEPLOY: false in the Ansible vars.yaml file and run the playbook with --tags "baseline,viya,install" to have Ansible create the folder structure.
+**Note:** Set `DEPLOY: false` in the Ansible vars.yaml file and run playbook with --tags "baseline,viya,install" to have Ansible create the folder structure.

 ```bash
 <base_dir>            <- parent directory